pascalriemer/blog/README.md

 ADMIN_PASSWORD_HASH=c73af9b33462f0ec13447ac89c70f9b72cb34ea95459d8979e19da83d188e8024db4d9d13a40c583a6489eb16af7cb57a66e0e73d51be31098b2459a33add77d
 ADMIN_PASSWORD_SALT=c5eb0c1abcdef098765432109876fedcba
 JWT_SECRET=$(openssl rand -hex 32)
+ADMIN_EMAIL=admin@yourdomain.com
 EOL

 # Deploy with custom credentials
 docker-compose -f docker-compose.qnap.yml up -d
 ```

 Note that when you change your admin password through the UI, the system will display a new password hash that should be updated in your environment variables for persistence across container restarts.
+Password reset emails will be sent to the email address specified in ADMIN_EMAIL.

 ## Repository Structure